SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### A first simple method.
 Now you will implement a primitive that when sent to an objClass returns the offset of the instance variable represented by the symbol.
 It returns 0 if the variable is not defined.
-The following test illustrates the behavior of this primitive `offsetFromClassOfInstanceVariable:` (It could have been named `classOffsetForIV:`)
+The following test illustrates the behavior of this primitive `ivClassOffset:` (It could have been named `classOffsetForIV:`)

 ```
 ObjTest >> testIVOffset
    self
-   	assert: (pointClass offsetFromClassOfInstanceVariable: #x)
+   	assert: (pointClass ivClassOffset: #x)
    	equals: 2.
    self
-   	assert: (pointClass offsetFromClassOfInstanceVariable: #lulu)
+   	assert: (pointClass ivClassOffset: #lulu)
    	equals: 0
 ```

 #### Your job.

-In the protocol `'iv management'` define a method called `offsetFromClassOfInstanceVariable: aSymbol`  Look at the tests `#testIVOffset` of the class `ObjTest`.
+In the protocol `'iv management'` define a method called `ivClassOffset: aSymbol`  Look at the tests `#testIVOffset` of the class `ObjTest`.
 Make sure that you execute the test method: `testIVOffset`.

 Hints: Use the Pharo method `indexOf:`.
 Pay attention that such a primitive is applied to an objClass as shown in the test.